Helena Bonham-Carter

 F, #11404, b.
 7 April 1762, d.
 14 July 1805

-Lady Harriet Hobart was born on 7 April 1762 at London, England.1 She was the daughter of John Hobart, 2nd Earl of Buckinghamshire and Mary Ann Drury.1 She was baptised on 4 May 1762 at Blickling, Norfolk, England.1 She married, firstly, Armar Lowry-Corry, 1st Earl of Belmore, son of Galbraith Lowry-Corry and Sarah Corry, on 2 March 1780 at Dublin Castle, Dublin, County Dublin, Ireland, with a fortune of £30,000.1 She and Armar Lowry-Corry, 1st Earl of Belmore were divorced in April 1793.1 She married, secondly, William Kerr, 6th Marquess of Lothian, son of William John Kerr, 5th Marquess of Lothian and Elizabeth Fortescue, on 14 April 1793 at London, England.1 She died on 14 July 1805 at age 43.1
+Lady Harriet Hobart was born on 7 April 1762 at London, EnglandG.1 She was the daughter of John Hobart, 2nd Earl of Buckinghamshire and Mary Ann Drury.1 She was baptised on 4 May 1762 at Blickling, Norfolk, EnglandG.1 She married, firstly, Armar Lowry-Corry, 1st Earl of Belmore, son of Galbraith Lowry-Corry and Sarah Corry, on 2 March 1780 at Dublin Castle, Dublin, County Dublin, IrelandG, with a fortune of £30,000.1 She and Armar Lowry-Corry, 1st Earl of Belmore were divorced in April 1793.1 She married, secondly, William Kerr, 6th Marquess of Lothian, son of General William John Kerr, 5th Marquess of Lothian and Elizabeth Fortescue, on 14 April 1793 at London, EnglandG.1 She died on 14 July 1805 at age 43.1

-Lady Harriet Hobart was also known as Henrietta.1 From 2 March 1780, her married name became Lowry-Corry.
-As a result of her marriage, Lady Harriet Hobart was styled as Baroness Belmore of Castle Coole on 6 January 1781.
-As a result of her marriage, Lady Harriet Hobart was styled as Viscountess Belmore on 6 December 1789.
+She was also known as Henrietta.1 From 2 March 1780, her married name became Lowry-Corry.
+After her marriage, Lady Harriet Hobart was styled as Baroness Belmore of Castle Coole on 6 January 1781.
+After her marriage, Lady Harriet Hobart was styled as Viscountess Belmore on 6 December 1789.
 From 14 April 1793, her married name became Kerr.

 Child of Lady Harriet Hobart and Armar Lowry-Corry, 1st Earl of Belmore